There's nothing quite like a lick of paint to completely refresh a room, whether you opt for a total whitewash or a dramatic burst of colour.

 No one wants to sit back, and admire their hard work only to realise you can see all the lap marks.
 So make sure you roll the full length of the wall and wait for it to dry before you go back over it.

-Ruth said: "Cutting in (using a paint brush to paint areas that are too tight for rollers) and painting up to cornicing (painting any decorative wall or ceiling) is a confidence trick, the more confidence you have to be natural, the straighter the line and better the result.
-The quicker you go the better, it’s so counterintuitive and I wish I’d known this years ago.
-I’ve spent painstaking time on cutting in, but when a builder complimented my cutting in recently he told me that speed and confidence are the advice given on decorators courses.
+Ruth said: "Cutting in (using a paint brush to paint areas that are too tight for rollers) and painting up to cornicing is a confidence trick, the more confidence you have to be natural, the straighter the line and better the result.
+The quicker you go the better; it’s so counterintuitive and I wish I’d known this years ago.
+I’ve spent painstaking time on cutting in, but when a builder complimented my cutting in recently he told me that speed and confidence are the advice given on decoratoring courses.
 So have faith in yourself and follow your hand; it works."

 FrogTape can come in handy for painting with confidence.
 The painter's masking tape is treated with a clever technology that reacts with emulsion paint and instantly gels to form a micro-barrier that seals the edges of the tape, preventing paint to bleed.

-Ruth said: "Use cheap rollers, expensive ones hold more paint and give better coverage but they are heavier and therefore harder work, it’s far easier to paint one area twice with a light roller than once with a really heavy one (especially above head height with arms extended)."
+When it comes to paint rollers, buying cheap may actually be better - as Ruth says: "Expensive ones hold more paint and give better coverage but they are heavier and therefore harder work, it’s far easier to paint one area twice with a light roller than once with a really heavy one (especially above head height with arms extended)".